kbarrus27/kbarrus27/README.md

 - I'm comfortable with Python, MIT App Inventor, and Java.
 - I'm familiar with HTML and CSS.
 (I took a class a few years ago and if I had Google as a reference, I could probably figure it out.)

-I'm **currently working on** a music-based app to help kids develop their fine motor skills.
+I'm especially interested in working on projects that make a positive difference for people.
+Currently, I'm working on a music-based app to help kids develop their fine motor skills.

 Have a great day!
 <!--